Molecular Neurodegeneration15 - 19 January 2018Wellcome Genome Campus, Hinxton, UK

 important common themes emerging across diseases.
 I came away with lots

 of ideas to take to the lab.”

-The course will start with at 12.00 on Monday, 9 January and finish at
+The course will start at approximately 12.00 on Monday, 15 January and

 The programme is lecture-based but highly interactive.
 Participants will

 have the opportunity to share their research with tutors, speakers and